daadoonet/daadoo.ir/README.md

 This is the source code for my personal website — a simple, responsive HTML/CSS site to showcase who I am and what I do.

+Note: I'm not a web designer — this site was built just for fun using my basic HTML knowledge.

 ## ✨ Features

 - Clean and minimal design